Shepherd to host a summit on improving the state’s economy

 Shepherd University is hosting a summit on Saturday, March 18, 2017, that will explore how to improve the state’s economy.
 “Reinventing West Virginia: Respecting the Heritage and Realizing the Future” will address ways different sectors can work together on how jobs, education, technology, energy and tourism impact the economy.

 The summit will feature five one-hour forums directed by facilitators aided by Shepherd M.B.A. students.
-Forum topics will include:
+The forum topics will include:

 Education and Technology-facilitated by Dr. Mary J.C.
 Hendrix, president of Shepherd University